2023 Best Value Electromechanical Engineering Associate Degree Schools in the Southeast Region

 Out-of-state tuition fees for undergraduate students at SOWELA are $4,325 per year.

 A rank of #3 on this year’s list means Georgia Northwestern Technical College is a great value for electromechanical engineering technology students working on their associate degree.
-Georgia Northwestern Technical College is a moderately-sized public school located in the small city of Rome.
+Georgia Northwestern Technical College is a moderately-sized public school located in the city of Rome.

 Georgia Northwestern Technical College undergraduate students pay an average of $5,512 in tuition and fees each year.